 22. Know prices before you go.
 You can’t make a budget without knowing the prices of the food you will be purchasing.
 For quick service restaurants, allears.net has all the menus and prices.
 For table service, the Disney website has menus available.
 For buffets, I usually call the Disney Dining line directly since the website gives a range.
 Buffets are priced higher during peak seasons and are more for dinner than lunch or breakfast.

 23. Share meals to save money.
 You cannot share buffet meals, but other meals you can share.
-Several quick service restaurant meal portions are big enough to share.
+Several quick-service restaurant meal portions are big enough to share.

 24. It is not line jumping to get in a smaller line.
 The cashier kiosks at the quick service restaurants have a line on each side.
 Plus each restaurant has several kiosks.
 Looks for the one with the shortest line.
+Another way to save time is with mobile ordering through the MDE app.

 27. Get a resort that fits your vacation and budget.
 Value resorts are for travelers on a tight budget and those who will be in the parks more than the room.
 Moderate and deluxe resorts are for those that are going to be spending more time at the resort.